-The Gardner Institute works with colleges and universities to strengthen their resolve and processes to undertake assessment to improve student learning and retention.
-Since 2003 the Institute has had as a core focus for its work focuses the use of a previously non-existent set of aspirational standards for the first year and the transfer student experience.
+The Gardner Institute works with colleges and universities to strengthen their resolve and processes to undertake assessment and other improvement actions to increase student learning and retention.
+Since 2003 the Institute has had as a core focus for its work focuses the use of a previously non-existent set of aspirational standards for improvement of the first-year and the transfer student experience.
 These standards are known as “Foundational Dimensions”®in a process called Foundations of Excellence® in the First College Year or Foundations of Excellence® – Transfer Focus.
 In addition, the Institute is launching in 2013-14 a major new initiative, Gateways to Completion™ (G2C™) to improve student performance in high failure rate gateway courses.

 John is also the Senior Fellow of the National Resource Center for The First-Year Experience and Students in Transition, and Distinguished Professor Emeritus of Library and Information Science at the University of South Carolina.
 The National Resource Center, founded by Gardner in 1986, organizes the popular and influential conferences on The First-Year Experience, Students in Transition, and also disseminates information through an extensive series of scholarly publications, videos, national and international conferences, workshops, seminars, and teleconferences.
 Gardner “retired” in 1999 after 32 1/2 years of service to the people of South Carolina, but continues to serve them in a reduced and more focused way in his role of Senior Fellow (in addition to his full-time appointment in the Institute).
 He served as Executive Director of both the first-year seminar course, University 101, from 1974-1999, and the National Center from 1986-99.
 From 1983-96, he also served as Vice Chancellor/Associate Vice Provost for Regional Campuses and Continuing Education.